Psychtoolbox-3/psychtoolbox-3.github.com/docs/Screen-GetWindowInfo.md

 "infoType" If left out or set to zero, all available information for the
 'windowPtr' is returned.

+If set to -1, only the [OpenGL](OpenGL) context of the onscreen window is activated
+(Expert use only!).

 If set to 1, only the rasterbeam position of the associated display device is
 returned (or -1 if unsupported).